 The conditions that POWs were kept in at the Hoa Lo Prison were so squalid that disease was as deadly an enemy as the North Vietnamese.
-Dysentery ran rampant through the prisoner population, and John McCain himself fell victim to it.
-This disease prevented McCain from retaining any of the limited nutrients the prison menu offered, and his weight was as low as 105 pounds at one point.
+Dysentery ran rampant through the prisoner population, and John McCain fell victim to it.
+This disease prevented McCain from retaining any of the limited nutrients the prison menu offered, and his weight was as low as 105 pounds at one point during his captivity.

 They Kept Him In Solitary Confinement